Frequently Asked Questions

 According to the biochemical hypothesis that links consumption of high fructose corn syrup to auto-immune reactivity and asthma, conditions in the small intestines of fructose malabsorbers may promote antigen formation.
 The exact mechanism proposed is the same as that which occurs under high fructose conditions in the blood stream of diabetics.
 What is thought to occur is a reaction between elevated fructose and dietary proteins known as the Maillard reaction.
 This reaction may result in dietary protein becoming digestion resistant fragments.
 Once absorbed in the blood stream they may give rise to the auto-immune, respiratory distress, chronic bronchitis and asthma symptoms observed.
 Research is needed to test this hypothesis.
 The exact mechanisms that are responsible for the observed link between consumption of EFF/ HFCS and activation of the immune system remain unknown.

 It is thought that fructose malabsorption is a condition that underlies the link between high fructose corn syrup and auto-immune reactivity, chronic respiratory distress and asthma.
-Lastly, very few natural foods contain fructose to glucose in ratios consistent with what independent laboratories have found when analyzing high fructose corn syrup containing foods.
+Lastly, very few natural foods contain fructose to glucose in ratios consistent with what independent laboratories have found when analyzing high fructose corn syrup containing beverages.
 Apples, watermelons, and pears are notable exceptions.
 But we generally don't eat the amounts of these natural foods to reach the doses scientists observed as triggering fructose malabsorption symptoms.
 For example, to consume 30 grams daily of excess-free-fructose you would need to eat about 8 - 10 apples or a twelve pound watermelon per day.
 How likely is that?
 Not likely.